NativeScript/docs-v8/nativescript-core/Application.md

 # Application

-The Application module provides abstraction over the platform-specific Application implementations.
-The module lets you manage things like the lifecycle of your NativeScript applications, from starting the application to handling application events, and creating platform-specific logic, such as, sending Broadcasts on Android or adding a Notification observer on IOS.
+The Application module provides abstraction over the platform-specific application implementations.
+The module lets you manage things such as handling lifecycle events of your application (cross-platform and/or native), sending Broadcasts on Android or adding a Notification observer on IOS.

 ### Import